aravind-sadharani/chandraveena/src/pages/intro.md

 published: true
 ---
 ## A Glimpse
-Here's a short passage featuring Maarga Sangeet on Chandraveena, accompanied by a Pakhawaj and Tanpura.
+Here's a short passage featuring Maarga Sangeet(Dhrupad) on Chandraveena, accompanied by a Pakhawaj and Tanpura.

 <mark>Right up front, we should play a 2 minute clip featuring an intense passage, to kindle the listener's curiosity</mark>